olesyapro888/School_District_Analysis_Pandas_NumPy/README.md

-# School District Analysis.
-Project 4 of the University of Toronto.
+# Technical School District Analysis to find some academic dishonesty with Python and Pandas using Jupyter Notebook
 ## `-Contents-`

 - [Overview of the Project](#overview-of-the-school-district-analysis)